 Aviation - The Chickaloon tribe owns a dedicated airport with a 2,000 foot grass runway and an airport reserve area for our tribal citizens, in conjunction with use by the Bestline Park Subdivision owners.
 This public airport needs upgraded for easy access as well as someone to maintain it for future use.

-Volkswagon Diesel Emissions Environmental Mitigation Trust (Round2) Project Update - Chickaloon Native Village (CNV) received $227,761 in funding from the Volkswagon Diesel Emissions Environmental Mitigation Trust for Indian Tribe Beneficiaries.
+Chickaloon Native Village (CNV) received $227,761 in funding from the Volkswagen Diesel Emissions Environmental Mitigation Trust (VDEEMT) for Indian Tribe Beneficiaries.
 CNV will use this funding to replace a class 8 dump/plow truck in our fleet.
 We appreciate the opportunity to reduce our carbon footprint as we provide services to our community and make the world a better place.

 This satisfies the requirements of Paragraph 7 Addendum to Appendix D-3.
 Please contact email@example.com if you have any questions.
 We will attempt to respond to your questions within 10 business days.